 - Foreign Nationals.
 Currently, a foreign national convicted of an impaired driving offence is inadmissible to Canada.
 However, a foreign national seeking entry as a Temporary Resident can benefit from “deemed rehabilitation” under IRPA after 10 or more years have passed since they completed their sentence or probationary period.
 If only five or more years have passed, they must apply for rehabilitation under IRPA, and if less than five years have passed, they can apply for a Temporary Resident Permit (TRP).
-But as of December 18, 2018, “deemed rehabilitation” will no longer be an option; to get into Canada, the same foreign national must apply for and obtain a TRP or rehabilitation, no matter their circumstances or resources.
+But as of December 18, 2018, “deemed rehabilitation” will no longer be an option; to get into Canada, a foreign national who commits an impaired driving offence on or after December 18, 2018 must apply for and obtain a TRP or rehabilitation, no matter their circumstances or resources.
 IRPA also prohibits the appeal by a foreign national of a finding of inadmissibility for “serious criminality”– so appealing might not be an option either.

 The Impact on Employers.
 Immigrants (and their families) will obviously be most acutely impacted by these changes.
 But employers will also be impacted.
 It’s no secret that Canadian employers are facing a labour shortage challenge, and that they’re looking to immigration as a key solution to that challenge.
 When Bill C-46’s amendments to the Criminal Code take effect, Canadian employers that employ Permanent or Temporary Residents will face the potential loss of skilled and valuable employees, many of whom they might have gone to considerable lengths – and expense – to locate and to hire.
 For example, in many cases, a Canadian employer must obtain a Labour Market Impact Assessment (LMIA) before hiring a Temporary Foreign Worker, a process that’s typically arduous, time-consuming and costly – and for which there are no refunds.
 Canadian employers seeking to hire foreign workers to come to Canada will be looking in a pool of candidates that will be either smaller because more will be considered inadmissible, or filled with more potential employees who must take further steps to gain admissibility.
 Furthermore, multi-national and foreign organizations that have, to date, moved employees across the Canadian border with relative ease, whether as intra-company transferees or as a brief “business visitor”, might now find those same employees inadmissible to Canada – and need to revisit which employees in their ex-Canada operations can enter Canada and how.